Center for International Earth Science Information Network (CIESIN) Columbia University

 WorkshopLamont Campus, Palisades, New York

 A hands-on training course for healthcare professionals in developing countries.
 The group of 12 students will learn how to integrate climate data with population data to improve decision-making in both the planning and prevention spheres of health care.
-Organized by the International Research Institute for Climate and Society (IRI) and co-sponsored by CIESIN and the Mailman School of Public Health.

 Apr